WELCOME TO BRANFORD: THE WORLD’S ONLY HIV-DEDICATED RESEARCH FACILITY

-The Branford research facility: the only HIV-dedicated research centre
+The Branford research facility: the only HIV-dedicated research center

-Collaboration is the key to finding the solutions to these challenges – and it’s at the heart of what we do at our HIV research facility in Branford, Connecticut.
+Collaboration is the key to finding the solutions to these challenges – and it’s at the heart of what we do at our HIV research facility in Branford, Connecticut, USA.

-Opened in late 2017, the site hosts more than 30 specialist scientists working across the spectrum of medical development, from early-stage discovery through to development research.
-They are responsible for discovering and developing innovative treatments to help PLHIV.
+Opened in late 2017, the site hosts more than 30 specialist scientists working across the spectrum of medical development, from early-stage discovery through development research.
+They are responsible for discovering and developing innovative treatments to help people living with HIV.